 How do I dispute a retail bond claim

 At the end of the lease, the tenant and the property owner (landlord or lessor) or their agent need to complete and sign a claim form.
 The form directs how the bond is to be paid.
-If part of the bond money is owed to the property owner, the remainder may be paid to the tenant.
+If part of the bond money is owed to the property owner, the remainder will be paid to the tenant.

 When only one of the parties signs a claim form, the other party is notified that there is a claim on the bond.
 If you have received a Notice of Claim and you do not agree with the other party’s claim and would like to dispute it, you need to do the following two things:

-- Complete an Application for Mediation of a Lease or Bond Dispute Form and email it to [email protected]
+You will also need to complete an Application for Mediation of a Lease or Bond Dispute Form and email it to [email protected]

 Under the NSW Retail Bond Scheme, you can dispute the payment of a bond even after it has been paid out.
 However, if the bond is no longer held by the scheme, it may be difficult to get the funds from the other party without a court order.